What is Erb’s Palsy?

 Erb’s Palsy Treatment

-After doctors make an Erb’s palsy diagnosis, they will advise you on the available Erb’s palsy treatments in your area.
+After doctors make a diagnosis, they will advise you on available Erb’s palsy treatments.
 These treatments may allow your child to regain the use of their affected shoulder, arm and/or hand.

 The key to total recovery is starting treatment early.
 Early treatment allows your child’s body to grow stronger and heal itself.
 Treatment is most effective when it begins within the first four weeks after the child’s birth.
 Most babies with Erb’s palsy will recover completely within a year if proper treatments are sought.